Bernard Jackman: Coaching career

 Jackman has coached several junior Leinster teams, including Tullow RFC, Newbridge RFC and Coolmine RFC.
 He has guided Newbridge to victory in both a league title and the Lalor Cup.
 In May 2009, he was appointed Director of Rugby and forwards coach of Clontarf FC.

 In 2011 he was appointed on a consultancy basis as skills and forwards coach with FC Grenoble and made full-time for the 2012/2013 season.
 In June 2016, following the departure of Fabrice Landreau, he became Head Coach of FC Grenoble.

 In March 2017, with the club bottom of the Top14 Jackman left Grenoble.
-Grenoble were subsequently relegated at the end of the 2016-17 season.
+Grenoble were subsequently relegated at the end of the 2016–17 season.

-For 2017-18, he became head coach at the Dragons in Wales.
+For 2017–18, he became head coach at the Dragons in Wales.
 Jackman parted company with the Dragons in December 2018 after 18 months in charge.

-In May 2019, Jackman was announced as the new head of coaching of Bective Rangers FC, a Dublin based club and one of Ireland's oldest existing rugby clubs.
+In May 2019, Jackman was announced as the new head of coaching of Bective Rangers FC, a Dublin-based club and one of Ireland's oldest existing rugby clubs.
 On his appointment to Bective Rangers, Jackman said "I always found Bective to be a club with great people and having helped out the squad at the end of [last] season I think they have the potential for future success”.
+Jackman stepped down from Bective after the 2023/2024 season to focus on his role as Head of Performance with Horse Sport Ireland.